docker/docs/datacenter/ucp/3.0/guides/interlock/intro/architecture.md

 - GRPC: A high-performance RPC framework

 ## Services
-Interlock runs entirely as Docker Swarm services.
+Layer 7 routing runs entirely as Docker Swarm services.
 There are three core services in an Interlock routing layer: core, extension and proxy.

 ## Core